LuminousIT/vue-shopping-demo/README.md

 ## Project Description

-This is a demo project to that simulates a simple shopping store.
+This is a demo project that simulates a simple shopping store.
 There are 2 major routes: Admin and Customer

 ### Admin